vnagpal25/vnagpal25/README.md

 Here are some ideas to get you started:

 -  I’m currently working on ...
 - 🌱 I’m currently learning the basics of Machine Learning through an introductory online course offered by Caltech.
-[Follow my progress here](github.com/vnagpal25/Learning-From-Data)
+[Follow my progress here](github.com/vnagpal25/Learning_From_Data)
-- ⚡ Fun fact: ...

 ---